Norway women's national football team: UEFA Women's Championship

+UEFA Women's Nations League

 Algarve Cup

 The Algarve Cup is a global invitational tournament for national teams in women's soccer hosted by the Portuguese Football Federation (FPF).
 Held annually in the Algarve region of Portugal since 1994, it is one of the most prestigious women's football events, alongside the Women's World Cup and Women's Olympic Football.